arckdash/figured-starter/readme.md

     ./init-app.sh

 Wait for composer, yarn and Mongo setup to complete.

+Then you just need to copy the `secret` from the `ouath_clients` table and paste it on the file:

+    ./resources/js/pags/Auth/SignIn.vue

+This will allow the client to make request to the BE, and also make sure the `client_id` matches the right record.

 A basic laravel app should then be available at http://localhost:8080

 ## Running laravel commands